 The value for the comparison institution is compared to the median value for the comparison group for each statistic included in the figure.
 If more than one statistic is presented in a figure, the median values are determined separately for each indicator or statistic.
 Medians are not reported for comparison groups with less than three values.
 Where percentage distributions are presented, median values may not add to 100 percent.
-Through the ExPT, users have access to all of the data used to create the figures included in this report.
+The IPEDS Data Center provides access to all of the data used to create the figures included in this report.